slsanc/gabiri/README.md

 ### Future Features
 Future releases will include:
 * Options to back up data
-* User registration to allow for multiple accounts
 * Integration with a calendar API
 * A search function for positions and applicants
 * A rating system for applications